Plesiosaur: Reproduction

 As reptiles in general are oviparous, until the end of the twentieth century it had been seen as possible that smaller plesiosaurs may have crawled up on a beach to lay eggs, like modern turtles.
 Their strong limbs and a flat underside seemed to have made this feasible.
 This method was, for example, defended by Halstead.
 However, as those limbs no longer had functional elbow or knee joints and the underside by its very flatness would have generated a lot of friction, already in the nineteenth century it was hypothesised that plesiosaurs had been viviparous.
 Besides, it was hard to conceive how the largest species, as big as whales, could have survived a beaching.
 Fossil finds of ichthyosaur embryos showed that at least one group of marine reptiles had borne live young.
 The first to claim that similar embryos had been found in plesiosaurs was Harry Govier Seeley, who reported in 1887 having acquired a nodule with four to eight tiny skeletons.
 In 1896, he described this discovery in more detail.
 If authentic, the embryos of plesiosaurs would have been very small, like those of ichthyosaurs.
 However, in 1982 Richard Anthony Thulborn showed that Seeley had been deceived by a "doctored" fossil of a nest of crayfish.

 An actual plesiosaur specimen found in 1987 eventually proved that plesiosaurs gave birth to live young: This fossil of a pregnant Polycotylus latippinus shows that these animals gave birth to a single large juvenile and probably invested parental care in their offspring, similar to modern whales.
-The young was 1.5 metres (five feet) long and thus large compared to its mother of five metres (sixteen feet) length, indicating a K-strategy in reproduction.
+The young was 1.5 meters (five feet) long and thus large compared to its mother of five meters (sixteen feet) length, indicating a K-strategy in reproduction.
 Little is known about growth rates or a possible sexual dimorphism.

-Social behaviour and intelligence
+Social behavior and intelligence

-From the parental care indicated by the large size of the young, it can be deduced that social behaviour in general was relatively complex.
+From the parental care indicated by the large size of the young, it can be deduced that social behavior in general was relatively complex.
 It is not known whether plesiosaurs hunted in packs.
 Their relative brain size seems to be typical for reptiles.
 Of the senses, sight and smell were important, hearing less so; elasmosaurids have lost the stapes completely.
 It has been suggested that with some groups the skull housed electro-sensitive organs.